AndreStc21/FesiProject/README.md

 Final project of an academic course in Signal and Image Processing Fundamentals
 ## Main Objectives

-- Replicating the filter that, given a color image and a color range, highlights the colors within this range by transforming everything else into grayscale;
+- Replicating the filter that, given a color image and a color range, highlights the colors within this range by transforming everything else into grayscale (monochromatic_filter.ipynb);
-- Creating a filter similar to the one described above, but which, given a color range, transforms the colors within this range into grayscale while leaving everything else unchanged;
+- Creating a filter similar to the one described above, but which, given a color range, transforms the colors within this range into grayscale while leaving everything else unchanged (monochromatic_inverseFilter.ipynb);
-- Creating a filter that, given a color image and a color range, transforms the colors within this range into grayscale and remaps all other colors within the selected range.
+- Creating a filter that, given a color image and a color range, transforms the colors within this range into grayscale and remaps all other colors within the selected range ((monochromaticBackgroundFilter.ipynb)).